wrong-lang/manao/README.md

 - `Soundboard Player` - Play sound effects on the stream (Can be linked with channel points)

 ### Entertainment

+> **For an updated guide, see [Linking Channel Points to Soundboard](https://github.com/wrong-lang/manao/wiki/linking-channel-points-to-soundboard).**

 You can now add a new channel point rewards to play sounds on stream using the rewards manager.
 Add yours now!
 (Version 2.1.0 or higher): http://localhost:3000/soundboard/channel-points.